Data-driven approach for benchmarking DFTB-approximate excited state methods: Overview of methods

 \texttt{DFTB+} is a popular and open source scientific software package that offers a fast and scalable implementation of the density functional based tight binding (DFTB) method \cite{Elstner1998}.
 Among the many implemented features, which are being actively developed \cite{Hourahine2020} by its vast community of users, there is available a set of methods for simulating the photo-absorption spectroscopy of molecular systems; namely, the time-dependent DFTB method (TD-DFTB) and the DFTB-approximate particle-particle random phase approximation (ppRPA) \cite{Yang2017}.
 In \texttt{DFTB+}, TD-DFTB exists as two distinct but equivalent implementations: one is based on Casida's linear response (LR) approach \cite{Niehaus2001} and the other is a real-time implementation based on the semi-classical Ehrenfest method for nuclear-electronic dynamics \cite{Bonafe2020}.

-Employing a semi-empirical method such as DFTB to approximate the electronic excited states of molecules is certainly expected to be a challenge, considering that its approximations to the parent \textit{ab initio} method, density functional theory (DFT) \cite{Hohenberg1964, Kohn1965}, entail a loss of accuracy in the computed predictions.
-Nonetheless, the relatively lower accuracy of DFTB is widely compensated by a substantial drop in computational cost, which extends the feasibility upper limit in size, timescale and complexity of the systems to be studied.
+Being a semi-empirical method, DFTB is a considerably more approximate method than its parent \textit{ab initio} method, DFT \cite{Hohenberg1964, Kohn1965}.
+However, these approximations are precisely the reason for its superior computational performance.
+The relatively lower accuracy of DFTB is widely compensated by a substantial drop in computational cost, which extends the feasibility upper limit in size, timescale and complexity of the systems to be studied.
+As a point of comparison, TD-DFTB approximations result in a computational scaling reduced by three orders of magnitude with respect to TD-DFT in its default formulation (from $N^{6}$ to $N^{3}$, where $N$ is the number of atoms in the system) \cite{Hourahine2020}.
 In other words, the approximations of DFTB bring quantum mechanics to systems that otherwise would be treated with classical force fields.
 As a result, DFTB is being widely employed in pure and hybrid QM-schemes for the simulation of the spectroscopic properties of nanostructures \cite{Berdakin2022}, photoactive materials \cite{Lien-Medrano2022} and complex biological systems \cite{Maity2020} of many thousands of atoms.